 2j.
 STUDENTS WITH LEARNING DISABILITIES.
-Students requesting class and exam accommodations must first register with the Dean of Students Office Disability Resource Center(DRC), www.dso.ufl.edu/drc/.
-That office will provide a documentation letter to the student to present to the course coordinator, Dr. Christodoulopoulou, in Little 371.
+Students requesting class and exam accommodations must first register with the Dean of Students Office Disability Resource Center(DRC), dso.ufl.edu/drc/.
+That office will provide a documentation letter to the student to present to the course coordinator, Mrs. Smith, in Little 378.
 This must be done as early as possible in the semester, at least one week before the first exam, so there is adequate time to make proper accommodations.